sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

 ```

 Make sure you fund your address before running this command.
-After a successful run you should see something like the following:
+After a successful run you should see something like:

 ```
 P2PKH contract deployed:  f3f372aa25f159efa93db8c51a4eabbb15935358417ffbe91bfb78f4f0b1d2a3